About the Company

 Combining its technologies with other complementary systems is part of its overall plan to integrate renewable energy technologies, free educational information, communication technologies and low-cost user devices to enhance education and accelerate job creation in developing countries on a substantial scale.

-It is headquartered in Canada and has operations in the United States through its subsidiary, Think Renewables, Inc. (TRI).
+TRG is headquartered in Canada and has operations in the United States through its subsidiary, Think Renewables, Inc. (TRI).
+TRG is member of the Ryerson University’s Clean Energy Zone, which is an incubator/accelerator for innovative clean-tech companies.

 Both TRG and TRI are owned by Paul Stevers.
 As profits are generated by these companies, they will be donated to CharityHelp International to support its humanitarian activities, including the work of CharityHelp’s partner organization in Afghanistan, the Afghan Child Education and Care Organization (AFCECO).